PlanScore/Model-Generator/2025/README_model_with_2024_pvote.md

 ## Methodology: Models with 2024 Presidential Vote

+This is the model we use when we have the latest geographic election data for a particular state.
+When we do not have such data, we use a slightly different model described in README_model_no_2024_pvote.md.
+At present we only have fully updated data for Congress, so only congressional results are reported on this methods page.
+See the companion page for state legislative results, and for the results of a modified version of the congressional model for states that do not have fully updated data.

+To run this model for Congress, use the code in planscore_models_congress.R in the section headed “CONGRESS: 2024 PRESIDENTIAL VOTE AVAILABLE.”
+The code asks the user at the top of the file to designate a pathname for saving output.
+The code otherwise automatically draws the necessary data from this github page.

 ### The Big Picture

 We use the correlation between the presidential vote on the one hand and